gomander/napi-webp-animation/README.md

   encoder.addFrame(frameBuffer)
 }

-// Encode the animated WebP and write it to file! const data = await encoder.writeToFile('output.webp')
+// Encode the animated WebP and get the data as a buffer! const data = await encoder.getBuffer()

-// Or get the data as a buffer without writing it to file const data = await encoder.getBuffer()
+// Or write it directly to file (also returns a buffer) await encoder.writeToFile('output.webp')

 // Output options can be set on `writeToFile`, `getBuffer` await encoder.writeToFile('output.webp', {